A Construction of Arbitrarily Large Type-II $Z$ Complementary Code Set: Conclusion

 \section{Conclusion}

-In this work, we connected MVF to a graph, which is mainly composed of disjoint vertices and Hamiltonian paths, in order to construct type-II ZCCS.
-A type-II $(p^{k+r},p^k,p^{r+n}-p^r+1,p^{r+n})$-ZCCS is for $p,k,r$ and $n$ non-negative integer such that $p\ge 2$, $r\ge 0$ and $0<k<n$.
-Furthermore, the proposed construction can generate the Kernel of CCC as $(p,p,p)$-CCC, for any integral value of $p$.
-The proposed construction follows the code bound $K=M(N-Z+1)$, given in \cite{Rajen}, for type-II $(K,M,Z,N)$-ZCCS.
+In order to construct a type-II ZCCS, we connected EBF to a graph that mainly consists of Hamiltonian paths and isolated vertices.
+A construction for type-II $(p^{k+r},p^{k},p^{r+n}-p^r+1,p^{r+n})$-ZCCS has been proposed using the EBF corresponding to the graph of $k$ collection of Hamiltonian paths and $r$ isolated vertices such that $p\ge 2$, $r\ge 0$ and $0<k<n$.
+The column sequence PMEPR is also bounded by $p$.
+Furthermore, the proposed construction can generate $(p,p,p)$-CCC, for any integral value of $p$.
+The proposed type-II $(K,M,Z,N)$-ZCCS follows the code bound $K=M(N-Z+1)$.
+The works in \cite{Davis, Rat, Shen_SNC} are special cases of the proposed construction.